p10tyr/RimworldLEDTechnology/README.md

 ## Pull Requests
 Please, always work on the BleedingEdge branch and make sure it is fully resolved before doing Pull Request from your fork.

+## DRM Free downloads ##
+Please select a verion from branch and download the ZIP in MOD directory.

 ## Rimworld LED Technology